vineet1595/t_20_world_cup/README.md

 This project tackles a hypothetical but analytically rigorous challenge:

-> **"If Earth had to field its best-ever T20 XI against an alien team, which 11 players from the T20 World Cup 2022 would you pick — and can you back it up with data?"**
+> **"If Earth had to field its best-ever T20 XI, which 11 players from the T20 World Cup 2022 would you pick — and can you back it up with data?"**

 ### 🎯 Team Goals
 The selected team must be capable of: